iOS & Android · Case Study

 01

 ERC20, ERC721, ERC1155 and ERC875 tokens — currencies, collectibles, gaming items and tickets — all live in one unified feed.
-No separate tabs, no juggling balances across apps.
-Every asset surfaces with its real-time price, contract details and quick-send actions.
+No separate tabs, no balances scattered across apps.
+Every asset shows its real-time price, contract details and quick-send actions.

 02

-Private keys are generated and stored on-device inside the secure enclave — they never leave the phone or touch a server.
-Every outbound transaction is gated by biometric MFA, and seed phrases can be backed up to encrypted keystore files or imported from any standard wallet.
+Private keys are generated and held on-device inside the secure enclave — they never leave the phone or reach a server.
+Every outbound transaction is gated by biometric authentication, and seed phrases can be backed up to encrypted keystore files or imported from any standard wallet.

 03

-Connect to OpenSea, Uniswap, PancakeSwap and hundreds of decentralized apps without ever leaving the wallet.
-WalletConnect and injected web3 are supported out of the box, so signing, swapping and minting feel as native as a browser tab.
+Connect to OpenSea, Uniswap, PancakeSwap and hundreds of decentralised apps without leaving the wallet.
+WalletConnect and injected web3 work out of the box, so signing, swapping and minting feel as natural as opening a browser tab.

 04

-Switch between Ethereum, BSC, Polygon and Avalanche with a single tap — one wallet, every EVM-compatible chain.
-Custom RPCs, testnets and gas-fee presets are configurable per network, so power users get full control without sacrificing the simple default experience.
+Switch between Ethereum, BSC, Polygon and Avalanche with a single tap — one wallet for every EVM-compatible chain.
+Custom RPCs, testnets and gas-fee presets are configurable per network, giving power users full control while keeping the default experience simple.

 Built with